 Everyone has bacteria in their mouths.
 The bacteria eat sugars that are left on the tooth, which then creates acid.
 The acid and the bacteria form plaque on the teeth.
 This plaque clings to your teeth.
 It holds the acid to the tooth.
 The acid wears away the tooth.
 Over time, the acid can lead to tooth decay.

 Everyone has the chance to develop tooth decay.
 Factors that may increase your chance of tooth decay include: SnackingHaving poor dental hygieneHaving high numbers of bacteria in the mouthHaving an insufficient amount of fluoride (some communities in the United States add fluoride to the drinking water)Taking medication that contains sugar or causes dry mouth

 Eating a diet high in sugarEnamel erosion from

 gastroesophageal reflux disease (GERD)

 bulimia nervosaMalnourishment (such as vitamin and mineral deficiencies)

 Having certain conditions that decrease the flow of saliva in the mouth, such as

-Sjogren syndromeFor children: having caregivers or siblings with severe tooth decay
+Sjogren syndromeFor children: having parents or siblings with severe tooth decay

 Babies are also at risk for developing cavities.
 Habits that can increase the risk include giving a bottle between regular feedings or while in bed at night.